AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/module-2/class-7.md

   * Share with the class for evaluation (potentially carry into the next class) -->

 ### Pt.
-1 - .forEach() from Scratch

-When working with the many built-in methods of JavaScript or any language, it's important to know how they work internally so you are not constrained by their usage or unaware of their "gotchyas".
-Create a Repl.it and turn in the URL of it.

-### Pt.
-3 - MasterMind
+1 - MasterMind

+In class today you will whiteboard and construct your code plan for the [Mastermind](https://github.com/AustinCodingAcademy/JS211_MasterMind) project.
 [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game%29)) is a code-breaking game, where a player tries to guess the code based on a limited amount of information given from an incorrect guess.
 You can [play the game here](http://www.web-games-online.com/mastermind/).

+- [ ] Always start with whiteboarding!
+- [ ] Make your code plan.
+    - [ ]  Work through the logic of the game.
+    - [ ]  List out the steps.
+    - [ ]  Draw pictures.
+    - [ ]  Write out pseudo code for your app.
+    - [ ]  Translate pseudo code to JavaScript so the computer can understand it.
+    - [ ]  Write in the code one block at a time, testing as you go.
+- [ ] Place your code in the `main.js` file in your [JS211_MasterMind](https://github.com/AustinCodingAcademy/JS211_MasterMind).
+Read the `README`!

 #### MasterMind App Specs